Ground-Source Heat Pump Systems

 - Multi-family projects qualify for the large system rebate tier.

-- Large systems (commercial and multi-family systems with more than 10 tons of cooling capacity) are eligible for rebates of $1,200 per ton of cooling capacity.
+- Large systems (commercial and multi-family systems with more than 10 tons of cooling capacity) are eligible for rebates of up to $1,200 per ton of cooling capacity.

 - A single building can receive up to $250,000.